 Keep in mind your luggage requirements.
 Choose a ride option that will comfortably fit all passengers and your suitcases.

 If you only have small bags and do not mind a compact car, UberX is the best choice.
-For most other travellers, especially those with check-in bags, Uber Select is a better choice.
+For most other travellers, especially those with check-in bags, Uber Comfort is a better choice.
 Uber Black is the only choice for business customers or customers who require decent cars.

 Using Uber/Bolt to Prague Airport

 If you are taking Uber to the airport, tell the driver from which terminal you’ll depart before you reach the airport.
 Terminal 1 is for flights outside the Schengen area, like the US/UK/Asia/Africa, and Terminal 2 is for flights within the Schengen area.
 Uber drivers mostly drop off passengers outside paid parking zones at banned places.
 For this reason, be extra careful when opening doors on the road, as you might be hit by a car behind you.
-Or ask the driver to drop you off at dropoff parking, though they might charge you an extra 50 to 100 CZK for entrance.
+Or ask the driver to drop you off at drop-off parking, though they might charge you an extra 50 to 100 CZK for entrance.

 If you are in a hurry or do not wish to risk that the assigned car won’t accommodate your luggage, pre-book your transfer with Prague Airport Transfers, which offers far better quality and reliability than Uber.
 The driver will also wait for you with a sign at the terminal exit even if your flight arrives late or early.